I don’t think we need a particular occasion to enjoy vegan chocolate treats, but if you need one, Valentine’s Day is certainly perfect for it!

-Happy Valentine’s Day!
-Here we go again, celebrating a holiday that beats all records of candy sales nationwide.
-Regardless of whether you love Valentine’s Day or roll your eyes at how commercial it has become, I hope you have a lovely day today!
+So, happy Valentine’s Day to you and yours!
+Regardless of whether you love this holiday or roll your eyes at how commercial it has become, I hope you have a lovely day.

-Meet the three-ingredient Chocolate Decadence Candy – a dark chocolate lover’s ultimate delight!
+Meet the three-ingredient Vegan Chocolate Treats – a dark chocolate lover’s ultimate delight!
 A batch of these beats any store-bought candy like nobody’s business!

 Prunes have long acquired a reputation of ‘old folks’ food’ because of their high fiber and vitamin content.
 In order to make them more attractive to younger generation, FDA has recently approved a name change for prunes, allowing the manufacturers to call them ‘dried plums’ on the packaging.
 In my opinion, words are just words, so we should include this healthful plant food in our diet regardless of our age.